Skip to main content

 Lower eyelid surgery should aim for balance—not forced symmetry.

-What Happens When Aegyo-Sal Is Lost.
+What Happens When Aegyo-Sal Is Removed

-When the aegyo-sal is removed or overly flattened:
+When aegyo-sal is excessively reduced or flattened:

 • Facial expressions appear rigid